Training and qualifications

 Before you can register you have to make sure that everyone in your business who needs to has the correct training.

-Those who have to be trained as part of the registration process will need to have a - relevant qualification covering essential aspects of letting agency work at, or at the equivalent of, Scottish Credit and Qualifications Framework (SCQF) level 6 or above.
+Those who have to be trained as part of the registration process will need to have a relevant qualification covering essential aspects of letting agency work.
+This will need to be at (or at the equivalent of) Scottish Credit and Qualifications Framework (SCQF) level 6 or above.

-Those who already have a qualification which is over 3 years old, will also need to have done some additional training on letting agency work.
+Those who already have a qualification which is over 3 years old will also need to have done additional training on letting agency work.

 Who needs training?